Who We Are

 Steve Lommele

-Steve Lommele is on detail to the Joint Office of Energy and Transportation from the National Renewable Energy Laboratory (NREL).
-In this role, he leads communications and stakeholder engagement, supports technical assistance and capacity building, and collaborates with internal and external partners on workforce development priorities.
+Steve Lommele is the communications and education program manager.
+In this role, he leads communications and stakeholder engagement, supports technical assistance and capacity building, and collaborates with internal and external partners to build a future where everyone can ride and drive electric.

 He joined NREL in 2008 and is a project leader in the Center for Integrated Mobility Sciences.
 Previously, he led collaborative efforts with end-users of NREL and U.S. Department of Energy transportation and mobility research to deploy innovative solutions for advanced transportation projects, encompassing alternative fuels, mobility systems, electric vehicles, fleet operation, and transportation efficiency.
 He also worked with Clean Cities coalitions and other industry stakeholders on efforts related to the energy impacts of evolving transportation technologies, managed the Alternative Fueling Station Locator, and coordinated standards development for electric vehicle supply equipment data sharing.